voiio/voiio.github.io/product_development.md

 OKR initiatives should be in line with our long-term product vision.

+OKR initiatives are usually tracking in a separate lane on the Kanban board.

+### New feature tickets

+New features are the result of analysis or research based user demand.
+The product and design team owns the requirements engineering and conception of new features.
+They are responsible for creating tickets that are ready to be pulled into the backlog.

+### Growth opportunity

+Anything that can help a department (not only product related) to improve their performance and the performance of our business.
+They should be accompanied by metrics, their current state, and the projected state after the implementation of the growth opportunity.

+E.g: Feature A will boost KPI B from 10% to 20% and will increase revenue by 10%.

+Growth opportunities should align with our long term product vision.

+Depending on the complexity those opportunities might be developed in small increments prioritizing value delivery.

+Growth opportunity are owned by a stakeholder and prioritized via the stakeholder meeting.
+The product team is responsible to ensure that the ticket is ready to be pulled into the backlog.

 ### Operational hiccups

 Operational hiccups are issues that disturb a stakeholders operation or hinder their ability to exercise their responsibilities.
-They usually require some kind of technical support or facilitation and should have some level of urgency similar to bugs but are outside of the engineering responsibilities.
+They usually require some kind of technical support or facilitation and should have some level of urgency similar to bugs.

+Operational hiccups are owned by a stakeholder and prioritized via the stakeholder meeting.
+The product team is responsible to ensure that the ticket is ready to be pulled into the backlog.

 ### Bugs